 10 Must-Read Posts Before Running Your Own Crowdfunding Campaign

-I just launched a Kickstarter campaign for my first feature film (seen at left), and I hope if you're reading this that you'll help me turn my dream into reality.
+I just launched a Kickstarter campaign for my first feature film, and I hope if you're reading this that you'll help me turn my dream into reality.
 Seriously: my entire life has been leading up to this, and I can't do it without you.
 However, this site has always been about helping others while I'm learning these things myself, so I kept track of all the valuable posts I found during my research.
 If you're thinking running your own crowdfunding campaign -- defined as asking for small amounts of money from a large number of people, as opposed to asking for large amounts of money from a small number of people -- consider the following posts essential reading.
 I should note on my own campaign that there are some great rewards available -- get the entire film for just $10, or get a producer credit for $120!

 Louis Pasteur once said, "chance favors the prepared mind."
 If you use an all-or-nothing platform like Kickstarter, as I am, you're taking a huge chance: if you don't make your goal, you get nothing.
 To prepare, then, I read everything I could get my hands on.
 Here are ten of the most helpful posts for anyone thinking about launching their own fundraising effort on Kickstarter, Indiegogo, or any of the other crowdfunding sites:

 "It seemed to be really helpful to give as much of a personal story as possible to why I wanted to make the film, instead of talking about the kind of software I would use or more technical things that most people don’t care about.
 And that’s a trap that I fall into when I try to explain what excites me about animation.
 I end up getting technical and jargony.
 Try to make it a personal story about yourself as a filmmaker as much as you can!"
 10 CROWD-FUNDING TIPS FROM KICKSTARTER FILMMAKERS | Vance Reeser, The Rooftop Films Blog